-PKM 150 Park Management 5 hrs.
-Internship (0-35)
+PKM 150 Park Management Internship (0-35)

-Internship whereby the first-year student can receive field training under the supervision of an experienced park administrator.
+Internship (U-35) Internship whereby the first-year student can receive field training under the supervision of an experienced park administrator.
 First-year students should receive training in several areas of park and grounds operation management in order to gain practical knowledge and experience in the field.
 Prerequisite: Consent of instructor.